nicholasdavies/luajr/cran-comments.md

 ## Corrected problems

-I was asked to correct problems identified by CRAN by 2024-02-11.
-I have corrected these problems as follows:
+I fixed two problems identified by CRAN:

--   Fixed a 'Warning' for r-oldrel-windows-x86_64 about unnamed structs/unions.
+-   LICENSE did not include all copyright holders.
+This was an accidental oversight; all copyright holders have always been given in DESCRIPTION and LICENSE.note.

--   Fixed an 'Additional issue' for M1mac about enums in LuaJIT defining values outside the int (but within the uint32_t) range, as identified by the flag -Wpedantic.
+-   Fixed 'Additional issues' resulting from the UBsan build.

 ## Remaining issues